lucasportella/backup-automator-linux/README.md

 # How to use
 - Download the project in your Linux computer

-- Create your config.sh file base on the config-example.sh (If you want more protection for your samba password you can *chmod 400 config.sh* and change ownership to root with *sudo chown "root":"root" config.sh* or you can encrypt the file with [gpg](https://www.digitalocean.com/community/tutorials/how-to-use-gpg-to-encrypt-and-sign-messages))
+- Create your config.sh file based on the config-example.sh (If you want more protection for your samba password you can *chmod 400 config.sh* and change ownership to root with *sudo chown "root":"root" config.sh* or you can encrypt the file with [gpg](https://www.digitalocean.com/community/tutorials/how-to-use-gpg-to-encrypt-and-sign-messages))

 - Change the config.sh variables to your own.
   - **shared_dir_source** is the network path to connect to your local server.
 You can find it using the *hostname* command in your server.
 You might need to provide the user and hostname path to work plus *.local* plus *sharename*, just like in the config-example file.